nguyenngodinh/k8s-context/README.md

 2. Context load
 - context.load.sh utility for loading site's k8s context

+3. Require
+- To use kubernetes cluster context, the host machine must be installed kubectl

 ## How to initialize the context
 1. Define the k8s environment in inventory.context
 2. Collect the k8s environment certificate, and token